fjwright/Run-REDUCE-0/README.md

 ### To do soon

+* Make the commands to run REDUCE configurable.
+* Remember all user choices, including commands to run REDUCE and window configurations.
+* Support platforms other than Microsoft Windows, in particular Ubuntu Linux.
 * Multiple tabs that each run an independent invocation of REDUCE.
-* Remember user choices, such as default REDUCE version, commands to run REDUCE, window configurations.

 ### To do later

 * Typeset output supporting copy and paste.
 Could parse `off nat` output, or use it together with TeX or MathML output.
 * Merge input region into output region (maybe).
-* Integrated plotting support; maybe plots in a new tab or in a horizontally split window (maybe).
+* Integrated plotting support, perhaps with plots in a new tab or in a vertically split window (maybe).
 * A calculator-style interface option (maybe).